gorangajic/smart-ellipsis/README.md

 # smart-ellipsis
-cut text tail but smarter
+cut text and add tail but smarter

 ```js